GB5RC 2017 - The report

 We loaded all the equipment on Razorbill 3 - Stuart advised us that absolutely everything would need to be covered otherwise it was going to get wet.
 Very wet.

-About the only thing we didn’t cover was these two cakes - Lovingly prepeared in advance by Pete after a throwaway comment following our 2016 event: "Hey Pete, we didn't have any deserts last year, are you going to do some this time?"
+About the only thing we didn’t cover was these two cakes - Lovingly prepared in advance by our chef after a throwaway comment following our 2016 event: "Hey, we didn't have any deserts last year, are you going to do some this time?"
 Little did we know!

-Here you can see Peter (M1BRR) and Paul (G0HWC) standing at the stern of Razorbill 3 as we headed out from West Mersea.
+Here you can see Paul (G0HWC) standing at the stern of Razorbill 3 as we headed out from West Mersea.
 This part of the bay is reasonably well sheltered and we didn't really have an idea of what was to come when we reached the main estuary.

 When we reached relatively open water, it became very clear why Stuart was concerned.
 This short video clip filmed while we were all huddled together in the cabin demonstrates nicely what the conditions were like.
 Luckily we only had to endure this for twenty minutes or so.